David Koch Survived By His Wife Julia & Their 3 Kids

 In a profile The Wichita Eagle did a few years ago, Koch was described as a father who enjoyed curling up with his youngest son to watch the PBS show Nova.
 “Johnny” and his father shared an interest in science, especially dinosaurs, and David embraced his son using him as a jungle gym as soon as he got home.

 While the Koch family made a name for themselves in large part for their commitment to supporting conservative politics, David and Julia also felt that supporting charities was important as well.
-It seems this is something David felt was important for his children to learn too.
+It seems this is something David felt was important for his children to learn, too.

 “I think each one of my children is a fine, honest person with a great interest in being kind and considerate to others.
 And I’m sure that when they get older, they will become philanthropic — because I am providing the resources for them to contribute to worthy causes generously.”